thelfer/tfel/docs/web/mfm-test-generator.md

 ## Extensions

-The `MFM_TEST_GENERATOR_ADDITIONAL_LIBRARIES` environment variable allows specifying a list of directories (separated by a colon `:` on most systems, separated by a semi-colon `;` on `Windows`) containing extensions for `mfm-test-generator`.

-Those shared libraries may contain new test cases and new generators.
+The `MFM_TEST_GENERATOR_ADDITIONAL_LIBRARIES` environment variable allows specifying a list of shared libraries separated by commas.
+Those shared libraries may contain new test cases and/or new generators.

 # Description of the "UniaxialTensileTest" test case